rikschennink/rikschennink.nl/_posts/2015-06-10-binding-behavior-you-are-doing-it-wrong.md

 Works fine right?
 Well, it does, but, using the above setup, your logic needs to know the names of each CSS class and each and everyone of the JavaScript modules.

-Let’s give this a shot using data attributes and look at the differences.
+Let’s give this a shot using data attributes and examine the differences.

 {% highlight html %}
 <div data-module="Foo"> … </div>